codingMustache/codingMustache/README.md

 ## Joke of the Day

-This is my step ladder.
-I never knew my real ladder.
+Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
- 1. Windows 2000
+ 1. Python
- 2. Windows 7
+ 2. C++
- 3. Windows 95
+ 3. JavaScript
- 4. Windows XP
+ 4. Binary

 <details>
   <summary>Answer</summary>
-  Windows XP
+  Binary
 </details>